 The study also highlights the challenges posed by non-idealities, particularly subgap tunneling, which can significantly degrade the performance.
-However, our practical device example demonstrates that, as already demonstrated with experimentally achieved parameters, the detector can achieve energy resolutions the intrinsic thermal fluctuation noise limit ($\xi<1$).
-With further optimization of subgap tunneling, an area where recent experiments using hybrid superconducting/ferromagnetic structures have already shown promising results, phonon-blocked junction microcalorimeters have the potential to outperform the theoretical performance of TES detectors.
+However, our practical device example demonstrates that the detector can achieve energy resolution below the intrinsic thermal fluctuation noise limit ($\xi<1$) with parameters already experimentally demonstrated.
+With a further optimization of subgap tunneling, an area where recent experiments using hybrid superconducting/ferromagnetic structures have already shown promising results, phonon-blocked junction microcalorimeters have the potential to outperform even the theoretical performance limits of TES detectors.

-In conclusion, the phonon-blocked junction microcalorimeter represents a promising alternative to TES technology, offering exceptional energy resolution and fast thermal response.
-Its ability to achieve on-chip cooling minimizes the need for complex cryogenic setups, making it ideal for applications requiring precise energy detection at high bandwidth.
-With further advancements in reducing subgap tunneling and optimizing interface properties, such detector has the potential to set new benchmark in cryogenic microcalorimetry and expand the possibilities for future scientific and technological advancements.
+In conclusion, the phonon-blocked junction microcalorimeter represents a promising alternative to the state-of-the-art cryogenic calorimeter technology, offering exceptional energy resolution and fast thermal response.
+Its ability to achieve on-chip cooling minimizes the need for complex cryogenic setups, making it ideal for applications requiring precise energy-resolving photon detection at high count rates.
+With further advancements in reducing subgap tunneling and optimizing interface properties, such a detector has the potential to set a new benchmark in cryogenic microcalorimetry and expand the possibilities for future scientific and technological advancements.